milaboratory/mixcr/README.md

     brew tap milaboratory/all
     brew install mixcr

+to upgrade already installed MiXCR to the newest version:

+    brew update
+    brew upgrade mixcr

 #### Manual install (any OS)

 * unzip the archive with MiXCR (see [release page](https://github.com/milaboratory/mixcr/releases))